 Stop 6: Riva Harbor

 A walk along the Riva promenade reveals why it’s considered the busiest street in Split.
-It’s lively, scenic, and perfect for people-watching.
+It’s lively, scenic, and great for people-watching.
 Many reviews mention how the waterfront adds a vibrant touch to the historical sites, making this tour a balanced mix of old and new.

 Stop 7: Vestibulum of Diocletian’s Palace